devnull-cz/c-prog-lang/modules/basics.md

 	   ```
 - :wrench: use floats for the conversion code
 	- [inches-to-cm2.c](/src/inches-to-cm2.c)
+		- '\t' in a string will print a tab
+		- "6" is the minimum field width
+		- ".2" is the precision
+		- see the printf(3) man page for details
 - :wrench: print fahrenheit to centigrade table.
 Use floats.
 	- [fahr-to-cent.c](/src/fahr-to-cent.c)